astrojhgu/rt1d/README.rst

 >>> sim.run()
 >>>

-The 'sim' object is an instance of the Simulation class, which contains the data as well as instances of all major classes used in the calculation (e.g.
+The ``sim`` object is an instance of the Simulation class, which contains the data as well as instances of all major classes used in the calculation (e.g.
 Grid, Radiation, ChemicalNetwork, etc.).
 A second command to actually run the simulation is implemented so that if you like, you can initialize the